-He is currently an Associate Professor of Theater Practice at USC’s (University of Southern California’s) School of Dramatic Arts where he has been a faculty member for 30 years.
+He is currently an Associate Professor of Theater Practice Emeritus at USC’s (University of Southern California’s) School of Dramatic Arts, from where he just retired after being a faculty member for 31 years.
 He has been a Fulbright Senior Specialist in American Studies (Theater, 2008-13) and an Allen Ginsberg Poetry Award winner.
 “Trules”, as he known to his friends and colleagues, attempts to change the world, one student and one story at a time.

 He is also a TEDx speaker on creativity and self-expression.
 See his talk “Jumping on the Train of Opportunity“

 Trules met his Indonesian wife, Surya, on the magical island of Bali in 2000.
 They married on Valentines Day 2003 and brought their 8 year old nephew, Exsel, to LA from Sumatra in 2015.
 They officially adopted him in July, 2016.
-So although Trules is retiring from USC in the Spring of 2017, he has a new full time job: being “Mr. Mom”.
+So although Trules is retired from USC, he now has a new full time job: being “Mr. Mom”.
 He likes it.

 See his full Bio, CV, and other groovy information in the sub-menus of “About Trules”.

 The LA Times has said about Trules’ work:

 “Trules is an original.
 He turns his vivid writing into dark/comic lacerations building to the cosmic.
 His work reverberates with grit.”

 “Trules is an accomplished writer; he has both a feel for contemporary idiom and a poetic imagination that echoes the great American playwrights.”